Andreas-Menzel/centimenti/README.md

 ## Disclaimer

 Please use this script wisely.
-Most professors incorporating quizzes from mentimenter, etc. into their lectures do so in order to make learning more fun.
-We used this script because it was fun implementing and seing 'our' names on the leaderboard.
+Most professors that use quizzes from mentimenter, etc. do so in order to make learning more fun.
+We used this script because it was fun implementing and seeing 'our' names on the leaderboard.
 As soon as we won one quiz we stopped using the script for reasons of fairness towards our fellow students.